pstolarz/OneWireNg/README.md

 RP2040 PIO driver (`OneWireNg_PicoRP2040PIO` class) doesn't support power-control-GPIO configuration.
-Since RP2040 platform is able to provide direct voltage source via its GPIO pads, parasitically powered devices need to powered directly by GPIO controlling the 1-wire bus, while using this driver.
+Since RP2040 platform is able to provide direct voltage source via its GPIO pads, parasitically powered devices need to be powered directly by GPIO controlling the 1-wire bus, while using this driver.